RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 Redis Cloud supports [single sign-on (SSO)](https://en.wikipedia.org/wiki/Single_sign-on) with [SAML (Security Assertion Markup Language)](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language).

-When SAML SSO is enabled, the identity provider admin manages any SAML users instead of the owner of the Redis Cloud account.
+When SAML SSO is enabled, the [identity provider (IdP)](https://en.wikipedia.org/wiki/Identity_provider) admin handles SAML user management instead of the Redis Cloud account owner.

 After you activate SAML SSO for a Redis Cloud account, all existing local users for the account are converted to SAML users and are required to use SAML SSO to sign in.
-The identity provider admin needs to set up these users on the IdP side and configure the `redisAccountMapping` attribute to map them to the appropriate Redis Cloud account and role before they can sign in to Redis Cloud.
+Before they can sign in to Redis Cloud, the identity provider admin needs to set up these users on the IdP side and configure the `redisAccountMapping` attribute to map them to the appropriate Redis Cloud account and role.

 The account owner remains a local user and should set up [multi-factor authentication (MFA)]({{<relref "/rc/security/multi-factor-authentication">}}) to help secure their account.
 After SAML activation, the account owner can set up additional local bypass users with MFA enabled.

 ## Set up SAML SSO

+To set up SAML single sign-on for a Redis Cloud account:

-1. From your identity provider's admin console, [set up a Redis Cloud SAML integration app](#set-up-redis-cloud-app).
+1. From your identity provider's admin console, [set up a Redis Cloud SAML integration app](#set-up-rc-app).

 1. [Create a SAML user](#add-saml-users) and set the **redisAccountMapping** attribute to map the Redis Cloud account to the **owner** role.